 It’s also not all bad news down south.
 Although some locations such as Hertfordshire are suffering from an ever-increasing house price to wage gap – spots such as Lewes and Exeter have also become increasingly affordable over the last 10 years.

 Perhaps then it’s no wonder that the number of people departing London has reached an all-time high with a net outward migration of 93,300 people in June.
 That’s an 80% increase on the previous five years.

 Do we predict a mass exodus from the capital?
 Time will tell!

-If you’re looking to relocate to a more affordable area but are having trouble selling your home, we can help.
+If you’re looking to relocate to a more affordable area and climb the property ladder but are having trouble selling your house, we can help.
 Simply fill in our form below and one of our expert team will be in touch.